 Rachel Gandin Mark

 American Film Showcase Program Administrator and SCA Director of International Programs and Special Initiatives.
-Most recently, Rachel produced Walt Disney International Productions’ first Arabic-language feature, The United, to be released in 2013.
-She has served for the past 5 years as a creative consultant for the Sundance Institute’s Screenwriters Lab in Jordan.
+Most recently, Rachel produced Walt Disney International Productions’ first Arabic-language feature, The United, released in 2013.
+For 5 years, she served as a creative consultant for the Sundance Institute’s Screenwriters Lab in Jordan.
 Rachel founded the Arab Film Festival in Los Angeles and has worked at 20th Century Fox and Sidney Kimmel Entertainment.
 She received an M.A. in Arabic from Georgetown University and lived in Cairo, Egypt for more than 3 years.

 American Film Showcase Program Coordinator.
 Jennifer was a recipient of the Gilman Scholarship, sponsored by the ECA at the U.S. Department of State, and spent two years studying and volunteering in various countries including Japan, Hong Kong, Australia, and the United Kingdom.
 She majored in Business Administration at the University of California, Riverside and has a great passion for film.
 Jennifer also interned at DreamWorks Animation and Live Nation Entertainment with Ticketmaster.com.